ArthurMor4is/gradcam-app/README.md

 > **Note:** This is a project for learning purposes only.
 The concepts applied here are not necessarily proposed for a production environment.

-Grad-CAM APP is a project for demonstrate how to use [streamlit](https://streamlit.io/) and [starlette](https://www.starlette.io/) in an application that explain image classifications.
+Grad-CAM APP is a project for demonstrate how to use [streamlit](https://streamlit.io/) and [starlette](https://www.starlette.io/) in an application that explain image classifications using heatmaps.

 <img
   src="utils/app_arch.png"